-To answer these general questions, we consider a particular case where we are able to collect unique data on the beneficiaries of debt relief and where the setting allows us to estimate causal effects.
-The setting is the Republic of Georgia where a huge debt relief program was enacted between the two rounds of the 2018 presidential election.
+Between the two rounds of the 2018 presidential election in Georgia, a major debt relief program was announced, which got implemented the following year.
 Neither of the two top candidates, supported by the incumbent Georgian Dream party and the opposition United National Movement, obtained an absolute majority in the first round, leading to a second round race between them to be held after a month.
-In between the two rounds, the incumbent announced that a deal had been negotiated with Georgian banks and non-bank lenders.
-The deal, as announced, would write off bad loans, including non-performing ones, smaller than \$770 for about 600,000 voters (over one-sixth of the electorate) with a gross book value of \$578 million (about 3.6% of Georgia's GDP).
-The debt relief program was funded by a private foundation linked to the incumbent Georgian Dream party.
+In between the two rounds, the incumbent party announced that a deal had been negotiated with Georgian banks and non-bank lenders.
+The deal, as announced, would write off bad loans, including non-performing ones, smaller than \$770 for about 600,000 voters which, similar to the case of US student debt relief, would benefit about one-sixth of the electorate.
+The gross book value of the program was announced to be \$578 million, which is about 3.6% of Georgia's GDP.
+The debt relief program was funded by a private foundation linked to the incumbent (Georgian Dream) party.
 Subsequently, the names and the amount of debt that was written off for each of the beneficiaries were published on the internet.
 We collected and geo-located a sample of about 20,000 beneficiaries.
 This enables us to quantify the scale of the debt relief program across election districts.

 We use a difference-in-differences strategy to estimate the impact of the program on the outcome of the 2018 presidential election.
 We find that a 10% increase in debt relief leads to a 7% increase in the vote for the Georgian Dream supported candidate in the second round relative to the first round.
 The program did not increase aggregate turnout.
 The effects were stronger in poorer districts, and they persisted into the parliamentary election that took place two years later.
-We use individual level survey data to show that voters who likely benefited from the program report a positive attitude to it, are more likely to support the Georgian Dream party, and to consider that the election was conducted fairly.
-Our counter-factual exercise suggests that \$13.6 million would have been sufficient to swing the election result.
+We use individual level survey data to show that voters who likely benefited from the program report a positive attitude to it and are more likely to support the Georgian Dream party and to consider that the election was conducted fairly.
+Based on our estimates, a counter-factual exercise suggests that \$13.6 million would have been sufficient to swing the election.
 The cost of a single vote was \$81.6.